Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 ## Project Overview

-This project implements an autonomous warehouse robot using reinforcement learning to efficiently manage inventory operations in an 8x8 grid environment.
-The robot navigates around dynamic obstacles (forklifts, workers), picks up three inventory items from shelves, and delivers them to designated drop-off zones while maximizing efficiency and maintaining safety.
+This project implements an autonomous vaccine cold-chain storage robot using reinforcement learning to efficiently manage vaccine distribution for South Sudan's healthcare system.
+The robot operates in a pharmaceutical warehouse, navigating around dynamic obstacles (warehouse staff, loading workers, moving trolleys), picking up three vaccine boxes from cold storage shelves, and delivering them to health facility dispatch zones while maintaining cold-chain integrity and safety.
 Four RL algorithms (DQN, PPO, A2C, REINFORCE) were implemented and compared using Stable-Baselines3, with PPO achieving optimal performance of 1781.5 average reward and 100% mission completion rate.
+This addresses critical medicine distribution challenges in South Sudan where shortages and delays are common.
 The environment features progressive reward shaping, multi-plane observation encoding, and real-time visualization using pygame.

 ---